 Facilities maintenance and/or utility bills (heating and electrical bills, etc.)

 Trade-in services provided by consultants or contractors.
 These include services for which a company has not incurred an expense such as in the case of services and commodities that have been provided under a trade-in agreement or in-kind services.

 Cost related to normal business operations.

 New Positions.
-WPS monies cannot be utilized to fund new positions regardless of whether or not they are related to a specific safety project being proposed for funding.
+WPS monies cannot be used to fund new positions regardless of whether or not they are related to a specific safety project being proposed for funding.

 In-kind services provided by consultants or contractors.
-These include services for which your company has not received an invoice, or for which you have not incurred an expense such as in the case of services and commodities that have been categorized under a trade-in agreement.
+These include services for which the applicant has not received an invoice, or has not incurred an expense such as in the case of services and commodities that have been categorized under a trade-in agreement.
 For the purpose of the grant, these expenses can be counted as grantee’s matching funds.

 V) SUBMITTING YOUR WPS GRANT APPLICATION:

 ****No later than Thursday, October 19, 2017 by 5:00 p.m. ****

 Applications shall be submitted in one of the following ways:

 Electronically – Submit an electronic copy in Portable Document Format (pdf) by email to the WPS Coordinator, Darrell Kirby, at , email@example.com.